 Apple has requested app developers to design apps for fullscreen to make the most of the scalloped edges at the top of the new iPhone devices.

-As you may already be aware of, the iPhone X has a full-screen display with a rectangular notch at the top center that features a proximity sensor, a front-facing camera, speaker, microphone, ambient light sensor, a dot projector, infrared camera, and flood illuminator.
+As you may already be aware, the iPhone X has a full-screen display with a rectangular notch at the top centre that features a proximity sensor, a front-facing camera, a speaker, a microphone, an ambient light sensor, a dot projector, an infrared camera, and flood illuminator.

 Yup, all that into that tiny space.
 The top of the screen also has two scalloped edges, on either side of the rectangular space, to house the status bar.
 The icons on this bar will be stationary.